-- Sleep: The most important tool for recovery is sleep, especially REM sleep (Rapid Eye Movement).
-During REM sleep the release of several anabolic (growth) hormones are highly elevated.
+The most important tool for recovery is sleep, especially REM (rapid eye movement) sleep.
+During REM sleep, the release of several anabolic (growth) hormones is highly elevated.
 One of these hormones, GH1, is the body’s primary signaling agent for adapting to higher training loads.
-If you aren’t getting enough REM sleep GH1 levels will be reduced and your recovery will be impaired.
-Naps are a staple of elite athletes’ to insure they get enough REM sleep.
-Even a 30min nap can do wonders.
+If you aren’t getting enough REM sleep, GH1 levels will be reduced and your recovery will be impaired.
+Naps are a staple of elite athletes to insure they get enough REM sleep.
+Even a 30-minute nap can do wonders.

-- Foam Roll/Self Massage: Foam rolling and self-massage are cheap and easy things you can do every day to speed up recovery.
-When your muscles are tight or sore you are experiencing acute inflammation.
-Inflammation is actually animportant part of the adaptation process.
-But, too much inflammation will result in stiff and tired muscles, and impact your ability to train.
-Several self massage tools are available, from foam rollers, to sticks and balls, all of which serve the purpose of working out knots and increasing blood flow to tired muscles.
+Foam rolling and self-massage are cheap and easy things you can do every day to speed up recovery.
+When your muscles are tight or sore, you are experiencing acute inflammation.
+Inflammation is actually an important part of the adaptation process.
+However, too much inflammation will result in stiff and tired muscles, and will impact your ability to train.
+Several self-massage tools are available, from foam rollers to sticks and balls, all of which serve the purpose of working out knots and increasing blood flow to tired muscles.

-- Recovery Workouts: Working out to aid recovery may seem like a contradiction in terms, but proper recovery workouts have real benefits, and are a fundamental part of training for almost every professional endurance athlete.
-They are not meant to increase fitness, but instead, serve the vital purpose of getting you back to training as quickly as possible.
+Working out to aid recovery may seem like a contradiction in terms, but proper recovery workouts have real benefits.
+A fundamental part of training for almost every professional endurance athlete, recovery workouts are not meant to increase fitness.
+Instead, they serve the vital purpose of getting you back to training as quickly as possible.

-- Swimming: Over the years we have discovered with many of our athletes that swimming (even for non-swimmers) is the most effective recovery workout for loosening up and getting rid of that dead leg feeling.
-An easy few hundred meters of freestyle in a pool, lake or ocean coupled with some flutter kicking works wonders on heavy legs.
+Over the years we have discovered with many of our athletes that swimming (even for nonswimmers) is the most effective recovery workout for loosening up and getting rid of that dead leg feeling.
+An easy few hundred meters of freestyle in a pool, lake, or ocean coupled with some flutter kicking works wonders on heavy legs.
 If you are not a swimmer, then try vigorously treading water or running in place in water too deep to stand in.
 There is something magically therapeutic about water.

 Cover Photo Credit: Marko Prezelj.